 For 8 months now, I’ve been parenting a two-year-old and a three-year-old.
 Two under two has nothing on the phase of “No!
 I do it by myself.”
 And all the crying that comes with not necessarily being able to do so.

 Really, all it took was being on the verge of their respective second birthdays and both of my kids started acting like full-blown toddlers.
-A desire to be independent took precedence above all else.
+Their desire to be independent took precedence above all else.

 I mean who needs one’s dignity when you can throw yourself on the cement floor of Costco and flail to prove your point?